-This law applies to all South African businesses that collect personal information of clients and service providers.
+The Act applies to all South African businesses that collect the personal information of clients and service providers.

-The Protection of Personal Information Act upholds our right to privacy.
+The Protection of Personal Information Act supports everyone's right to privacy.
 It protects you by requiring that all personal information that's held by any business is managed responsibly.

 Photo by Alejandro Escamilla

-The Act governs what can be done with our personal information.
+The Act controls what you can do with this personal information.
 It also gives you the right to take action if your information is not managed responsibly.

-If you own a business you need to take action and make sure you manage the personal information that you get from clients according to the Act.
+If you own a business you should take action now to make sure you manage the personal information that you get from clients according to the Act.

 You should do two things:

 The first thing I did was to read the Act.
 You can get your copy of the Protection of Personal Information Act here.
-When you read it perhaps you'll understand why I fell asleep after 2 paragraphs!
+A word of warning: it's complex.

-While doing research to understand POPI I came across an impressive free online seminar that gave me all the information I need to understand the new Act.
-It was great because it saved me time and money and I quickly realised I need to update my passwords!
+While trying to understand POPI I found an excellent free online training course that helped me understand the new Act.
+It saved me time and money and really helped me to think about the security of my client's information.

-If I keep your personal information I want to ensure that it is safe - and I want all my client's to know that their information is safe too.
+If I keep your personal information I want to ensure that it is safe - and I want to be able to tell my client's that their information is safe.

 PS: Have you ever had your laptop or cellphone stolen?
 Unfortunately, the reality is that it’s easy to have your laptop stolen in South Africa.
 It's even easier to lose your cell phone or tablet.

 If you don't comply with POPI and your unprotected laptop (or tablet or smart phone) gets lost or stolen then you face real trouble.
-We're talking fines up to R10 million and/or 10 years in jail.
-This does not bode well for your future as a business owner.
+You're facing fines up to R10 million and/or 10 years in jail.

-Keep the reputation of your small business intact and attract new customers who can trust their information is safe and protected.
+Keep the reputation of your business intact and attract new customers who can trust you will keep their information safe and protected.